-Self care helps people connect with themselves on a deeper level.
-Unfortunately, many women are living in a state of constant overwhelm caring for others first.
-You don’t feel like you have time to enjoy a cup of coffee let alone complete an entire beauty ritual each day!
+Self-care helps people connect with themselves on a deeper level.
+Unfortunately, many women are living in a state of constant overwhelm, caring for others first.
+You don’t feel like you have time to enjoy a cup of coffee, let alone complete a beauty ritual each day!
 The truth is, any investment in yourself is an investment in your overall well-being.
-You just need to differentiate between self care vs selfish behavior.
+You need to differentiate between self-care vs. selfish behavior.

 It’s easy to neglect yourself in favor of an endless task list for your family or community.
 But you can’t give what you don’t have.
-It’s crucial you answer the call to care for yourself every day.
+You must answer the call to care for yourself every day.
 And carve out time for a full-rounded approach.

-Think of self care as a refueling process.
-It should take place in the morning and at night (and sometimes in the afternoon if time allows) depending on your current stress.
-Self care can make you feel more peaceful, capable, and resilient in the long run.
+Think of self-care as a refueling process.
+Depending on your current stress, it should take place in the morning and at night (and sometimes in the afternoon if time allows).
+Self-care can make you feel more peaceful, capable, and resilient in the long run.

-An easy way to understand self care vs selfish behavior: self care brings out the best in you and prepares you for the day ahead.
+An easy way to understand self-care vs. selfish behavior: self-care brings out your best and prepares you for the day ahead.
 But selfish behavior is a distraction.

-All of your gifts and your true purpose can shine through when you realize you’re worthy of self care.
-In fact, caring for yourself is anything but selfish!
+Your gifts and true purpose can shine through when you realize you’re worthy of self-care.
+Caring for yourself is anything but selfish!
 Your body is a temple and must be treated as such.

-By simply taking extra moments to yourself, you become grounded, strong, and revitalized.
-Proper self care will maintain your energy and preserve a positive outlook—no matter your focus.
+You become grounded, firm, and revitalized by taking extra moments.
+Proper self-care will maintain your energy and preserve a positive outlook—no matter your focus.

-Of course, self care requires some time management skills.
-You don’t want your self care routines to cut into other important components of your life.
+Of course, self-care requires some time management skills.
+You don’t want your self-care routines to cut into other essential components of your life.
 (That’s when you cross the line into self-centered territory!)

 Growing your self-care tool kit will help you experience new energy, confidence, and strength.
-Practice these techniques for self care—and ditch self-centered habits that can throw off your life’s delicate balance.
+Practice these self-care techniques—and ditch self-centered habits that can reduce your life’s delicate balance.

 Eat Balanced, Nutritious Meals

 Food is a powerful medicine… if you know how to use it.
-While processed, convenience foods come at competitive prices (and often in attractive, long-lasting packages), the food your body really needs is fresh and from the ground.
+While processed convenience foods come at competitive prices (and often in attractive, long-lasting packages), the food your body needs is fresh and from the ground.